markster1700/unbound/README.md

 Unbound DNS is an excellent DNS server to run at home and your own network.
 One of the important features of Unbound DNS is Response Policy Zones.
-Using RPZ functionality Unbound DNS can pass or block configured DNS entries.
-For many uses this can be used to manage and block ads, trackers and any unwanted domains.
+Using RPZ functionality Unbound DNS can pass or block managed DNS entries.
+This can be used to manage block ads, trackers and any unwanted domains.
-What is missing from Unbound implementation is the utility to configure and load lists containing bad domains.
+What is missing from Unbound implementation is the utility to configure and load lists containing domains list that do not follow RPZ format.
+For example, domain lists with the format "0.0.0.0 somedomin.com" or "127.0.0.1 mydomain.org" are not RPZ format and cannot be used with Unbound.

 Provided here zone-load.sh script can be used to manage domain lists and auto reload Unbound when a given list has changed or was updated.
-The file is using existing Unbound configuration to read domain lists, download updated list and reload Unbound.
+The utility is able to convert non-rpz format domain lists into proper rpz format, thus allowing unbound to use them.
+The file is using existing Unbound configuration to read domain lists, download updated list and to reload Unbound when domain lists have been updated.

 Best practice is to create a separate configuration file listing all domain lists, then include the file in unbound.conf.
 Here is a simple example.